Green Hill Finance PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Green Hill Finance, PPI may have been added to a customer's policy by Green Hill Finance, in some cases without their knowledge.
-Green Hill Finance may have declined a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Green Hill Finance, PPI may have been added to a customer's policy by Green Hill Finance, in some cases without their knowledge.
+Green Hill Finance may have refused a credit application if PPI was refused by the customer.

 Green Hill Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Green Hill Finance.

-There are many examples of Green Hill Finance mis-selling PPI, some customers were not even made aware by Green Hill Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Green Hill Finance that it was optional.
+There are many examples of Green Hill Finance mis-selling PPI, some customers were not even made aware by Green Hill Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Green Hill Finance that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Green Hill Finance, and this was not explained to you at the point of sale, then you would be due compensation from Green Hill Finance.